Housing disrepair occurs when a place of residence falls into a state of disrepair, unfit for living.

 Whether your property is managed by a Landlord Privately, a Housing Association or the Local Authority, they all have the same obligations and responsibilities as your Landlord.

 In recent legislation, The Homes (Fitness for Human Habitation) Act 2018, the Government has reinforced this duty.
-The Legislation implies the property must be fit for you to live at the commencement of your tenancy and will remain so during the duration of your tenancy.
+This Legislation implies the property must be fit for you to live at the commencement of your tenancy and will remain so during the duration of your tenancy.

-It’s understood you’re in a vulnerable situation and worried about losing your home, fearing what will happen if you complain.
+We understand you’re in a vulnerable situation and worried about losing your home, fearing what will happen if you complain.

 At KLS Law, we completely understand these concerns and manage your claim as delicately and carefully as possible, providing obligation-free advice which is treated with the strictest confidence.